Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Shopping in Chiang Mai is an extremely rewarding experience!
 There is a vast array of goods available, most often at very good (if not dirt-cheap) prices.
 As one of the handicraft centres of Asia, Chiang Mai is the place to buy anything from silk, silver and ceramics to antiques and Buddhist art.
 Electronic equipment is also readily available, although sometimes of dubious origin.
 The first stop has to be the Night Bazaar on Chang Klan road, with stalls and arcades offering all kinds of Northern Thai handicrafts including silk, cotton, wooden carvings, silver and saa (mulberry) paper.
 During the day, there are also some vendors around selling crafts and food.
 Another good market is held on Ratchadamnoen Road, in the old city.
 Near Chiang Mai, Bor Sang village also sells its famous colourful umbrellas.
 In the centre of Chiang Mai there are numerous shops trading in fabric, shoes, antiques, jewellery and hill-tribe products.
 Gadgets, western-style clothes and multimedia goods are best stocked at the Kad Suan Kaew mall and Central Plaza at Chiang Mai Airport, while computer equipment can be found at the Pantip Plaza.

-Chiang Mai is tourist-oriented, and it is therefore relatively easy to get around, with several transport options.
+Chiang Mai is tourist-oriented with several transport options, and it is therefore relatively easy to get around.
 Three-wheeled tuk tuks, also known as samlors, are usually the quickest means of transport, and fares should be negotiated before travelling.
 Songthaews are another novel (if slightly hair-raising) way to travel.
-Songthaews are small, usually red, pickup trucks with benches fitted along the side; they have no fixed route but pick up and drop off passengers like buses and need to be flagged down.
+Small, usually red, pickup trucks with benches fitted along the side, they have no fixed route but pick up and drop off passengers like buses and need to be flagged down.
 Passengers should be sure to check the destination with the driver.
-The Chiang Mai bus service is very limited; catching a metered taxi can also be difficult at times.
+The Chiang Mai bus service is very limited; catching a metered taxi can also be difficult at times, but Uber and Lyft are alternatives.
 Renting a motorbike is a popular option, and car rental agencies are also available, though traffic can be heavy, and it is advised to rather hire a car with a driver.
 Bicycles are another good way to explore Chiang Mai and can be hired in the old city, though travellers will have to watch out for other drivers.

 Chiang Mai is a magical wonderland for visitors to explore.
 With so many breathtaking natural and cultural attractions, travellers will be hard-pressed to know where to begin.
 The best time of year for sightseeing in Chiang Mai is between November and May, when the cooler weather allows for perfect days spent outdoors.
 A must while on holiday in Chiang Mai is the Maesa Elephant Camp, where visitors can enjoy an elephant ride and even watch them play football or paint a picture.
 The Mae Sa Waterfall in the Doi Suithep-Pui National Park is a great place for a picnic and a swim, while the Chiang Mai City Arts and Cultural Center will teach visitors about the region, its culture, religion and its history.
 And if travellers enjoy cultural activities, they should check out the Lisu Hill-Tribe display at the Hill-Tribe Research Institute Museum to learn about the lives of the hill-tribe people.
 There are plenty of temples in Chiang Mai to visit too, such as Wat Phrathat Doi Suthep, which overlooks Chiang Mai from the slopes of Mount Suthep; and Wat Phra Singh, the city's best-known temple which houses the Phra Singh statue, dating back to the 14th century.